 When choosing a CRM, a business should dig deeper to learn the total costs involved.
 Consider software license fees, internal labor implementation costs, professional service fees, user training expenses, and any industry-specific functionality.
 If it’s not clear what each of these costs is, ask for the breakdown in the contract.
 Some CRM providers may include these costs as part of their pricing.
 However, some don’t, so it’s important to understand what’s included.

 Another perk of SaaS CRM is its affordability.
 You’ll be able to access your software anywhere, on any device with an internet connection.
 This is an excellent way to recruit top talent and reduce costs, while maintaining the quality of your CRM.
 The low upfront cost of SaaS CRM makes it a cost-effective choice for many businesses.
-The cost savings can translate into higher sales, better customer relationships, and more opportunities for growth.
+The cost savings can translate into higher sales, better customer relationships, good customer effort score and more opportunities for growth.

 When using SaaS CRM applications, companies must take extra precautions to ensure that their data is secure.
 End-to-end encryption, or E2EE, is the process of encrypting data on the end host, such as the CRM system.
 This type of encryption is the most secure type of data encryption available, as the encryption key can only be decrypted by the recipient and is unreadable to any third party, including your application service provider and internet service provider.
 No hacker can decrypt the data.